 Data access in the NGRL

 Researchers that can access the NGRL could be from UK or other countries.
 They may work within the NHS, hospitals, universities or charities.
-They can also include private healthcare groups or commercial companies, such as pharmaceutical companies, that use data to understand how current medicines could be improved or how new drugs or tests could be developed.
+They can also include private healthcare groups or commercial companies, such as pharmaceutical companies, that use data to understand how current medicines could be improved or how new drugs or tests could be developed to help patients.

 Researchers’ identities are checked and confirmed, and they must submit a research proposal detailing how and why they want to use the data for health purposes.
-This is reviewed by access review and science advisory committees, which are overseen by Genomics England and NHS England.
+This is reviewed by research oversight committees, which review the science, ethics and clinical benefits of applications for research.
+These committees include representation from NHSE/I, Genomics England, the NHS and patients.
 Once approval is granted, read-only access to the data is provided via access to a secure server, and activity within this environment is monitored.
-This acts like a reference library, meaning researchers cannot copy or remove information in the Genomics England research environment.
+This acts like a reference library, meaning researchers cannot copy or remove information in the NGRL.

-Genomics England also manages an ‘air lock’ process, which manages data requests to approve the transfer of analysed data out of the NGRL (such as for publication), as well as findings that can be added back into the NGRL to contribute to ongoing research.
+Instead, researchers work with the data using various tools available within the research environment.
+Once they have analysed the data they need, this can be taken out of the environment following an approved ‘air lock’ process, which manages data requests to approve the transfer of analysed data out of the NGRL (such as for publication), as well as findings that can be added back into the NGRL to contribute to ongoing research.
 In general, only summary-level (rather than individual-level) de-identified data can be taken out of the research environment.